Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-Result-TPC-H-MonetDB.md

 ### Status Database and Benchmark

-You can watch the status of experiments via `bexperiments status`
+You can watch the status of experiments via `bexperiments status`.

 In the following example output we see all components of bexhoma are up and running.
 The cluster stores a MonetDB database corresponding to TPC-H of SF=100.